nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Watch out for their bite.
 Alright.
 Rurik, you're up.
 You do not currently have a clear land site.
 I surely do not.

 Alright.
 Well, we are gonna waddle ourselves till we have a clear line of sight.
-We're gonna move up here behind Demalore.
+We're gonna move up here behind Demlor.
 Actually, are we?
 Hang on.

 Let me rethink that.
 Wait.
 Dang it.
 Can I just cancel?
 Go back somehow because it's calculating all my movement I've made so far.